jedthehumanoid/card-cabinet-cli/README.md

 - List all cards/boards
 - List cards by board
-- Print all cards
+- Print all cards by board
-- Add/remove labels

 ## Non goals